oritzhaki/-Advanced_programming_excersize_4/README.md

 The Command design pattern is used to organize the handling of client requests.
 Each client request is wrapped in a command object, which is then executed by the appropriate handler.
 This allows for a clear separation of concerns, and makes it easy to add new functionality or modify existing functionality in the future.

+There are 38 files we use in this program-

 The client has 5 files:
 * client.cpp - Contains the main function that receives arguments from the command line including IP and PORT, creates a client object and runs it.
 * myClient.cpp & myClient.h - client class which receives from the user input including a vector, distance metric and k (num of neighbors).